 - In the UK, Crowdbuterching moves cows to an artisan butcher’s facility and let the animal rest for three days before it’s killed.

 - In the US, Porter Road (located in Tennessee) opened its own processing facility in Kentucky for the meat they raise on their farms to ensure humane treatment even at the end of any animal’s life.
 Prather Ranch in Northern California follows a similar model.

 - In France, farmers are crowdfunding for a ‘humane’ abattoir.
 Instead of sending cows to traditional slaughterhouses, farmers plan to use the small number of cows to supply quality meat for 600 families, through a subscription plan, as well as providing meat for local restaurants.

-- In the US, the USDA has been working with many smaller meat processors on creating more and more USDA mobile slaughter units.
+- In the US, the USDA has been working with many smaller meat processors on creating more and more USDA mobile slaughter units (my photos feature it).
 These allow the butchers to harvest animals on the farm versus having them transported to larger processing facilities.
 This further minimizes stress on the animals and gives smaller producers the ability to sell USDA approved meat to local customers.

 As the demand for transparency continues to grow, producers, businesses and consumers need to ask themselves how they can change their ways in order to achieve “more humane” methods of slaughter.
 At the end of the day, the power for this ultimately lies with the consumers.
 If you’re willing to pay for quality, humanely raised meat, you can affect the end of the animal’s life as well.

 Ranchers Driving Humane Practices & Developing Better Business Practices